Positivism dispute

 The positivism dispute (Positivismusstreit) was a political-philosophical dispute between the critical rationalists (Karl Popper, Hans Albert) and the Frankfurt School (Theodor Adorno, Jürgen Habermas) in 1961, about the methodology of the social sciences.
-It grew into a broad discussion within German sociology from 1961 to 1969.
-The naming itself is controversial, since it was the Frankfurt School proponents who accused the critical rationalists of being positivists—while the latter considered themselves to be opponents of positivism.
+It grew into a broader discussion within German sociology from 1961 to 1969.
+The name itself was controversial, inasmuch as the Frankfurt School proponents accused the critical rationalists of being positivists – this despite the latter considering themselves to be opponents of positivism.

 Overview

 The debate began in 1961 in Tübingen, West Germany, at the Conference of the German Society of Sociology.
 The speakers at the conference were invited to discuss the differences between social and natural sciences and the status of values in the social sciences.

-In 1963, the debate was heated by Jürgen Habermas in the Festschrift für Adorno (writings in honour of Adorno).
-The debate became more intensely critical at the Sociology Day in Heidelberg when Herbert Marcuse joined the discussion.
-A spirited literary debate between Habermas and Hans Albert sprung up and positivism became the centre of the debate.
+In 1963, the debate was heated by Jürgen Habermas in the Festschrift für Adorno (writings in honor of Adorno).
+The debate became more intensely critical at Sociology Day in Heidelberg when Herbert Marcuse joined the discussion.
+A spirited literary debate between Habermas and Hans Albert sprang up and positivism became the centre of the debate.

 The participants also discussed the question of whether Popper's and Albert's critical rationalism had exacerbated ethical problems.
 The Frankfurt School believed this should be impossible, because as a theory of science critical rationalism is seen to be restricted to the field of knowledge.

 The famous dispute inspired a collection of essays which were published in 1969.
-This book was translated into several languages, including English in 1976 (see below).
+This book was translated into several languages, including English in 1976.
 This collection revived the debate and introduced these ideas to a broader audience.